Ukraine central bank chief abruptly resigns, citing political pressure

 Ukraine's Central Bank Governor Yakiv Smoliy unexpectedly submitted his resignation on Wednesday, citing "systematic political pressure" on the bank's activities and attempts to curb its independence.
 If the resignation is accepted by President Volodymyr Zelenskiy, the decision could derail a $5 billion loan programme that Ukraine agreed last month with the International Monetary Fund to fight a sharp economic slump, which is conditional on the central bank staying free of political meddling.

-Smoliy submitting his resignation came on the same day as Ukraine raised $1.75 billion in new Eurobond issuance, on the back of securing the IMF deal.
-It must first be accepted by Zelenskiy and then approved by parliament.
+Smoliy submitted his resignation on the same day as Ukraine raised $1.75 billion in new Eurobond issuance, on the back of securing the IMF deal.
 "The NBU is the most trusted institution amongst foreign institutional investors.
-Terrible news for Ukraine," said Timothy Ash at Blue Bay Asset Management.
+Terrible news for Ukraine" said Timothy Ash at Blue Bay Asset Management.
 "The future of the IMF programme must be in doubt.
 Who succeeds Smoliy will be critical".

 ALSO READ